 Aquaponics combines aquaculture – the growing of fish and other aquatic life – with hydroponics, which is growing plants without soil.
 It is a sustainable, pesticide-free solution to traditional methods with substantially higher yields while requiring less water, space and labour.

 It is a sustainable method in which a full meal can be grown, in just one system.
 Fish and vegetables grow together in an integrated system – fish waste is converted to nitrates, which the vegetables use as fertilizers; while the latter filter and clean the water for the fish, lowering the consumption of water as compared to soil gardening.

 The 450 sqm. aquaponics farm will supply produce that’ll meet an estimated 30% of vegetable and 10% of fresh fish needs across the Hotels every month.
-The produce grown are phased and are used in dishes and beverages at The Stamford Brasserie, Skai, JAAN by Kirk Westaway, Prego and Asian Market Cafe.
+The produce grown are phased and are used in dishes and beverages at Skai, JAAN by Kirk Westaway, CLOVE, Prego, Asian Market Cafe, and The Stamford Brasserie,

 Read more about our sustainability activities.

 First published on 24 December 2019.

 Join us on our official channels for the exclusive updates and offers.